jdsimkin04/smallareamapp/README.md

 <!-- badges: end -->

 This package runs a Shiny app that helps you estimate disease risk across small geographical areas using Bayesian spatial modeling.
-And yes, you can you use your own data.
+And yes, you can use your own data.

-It's built with the intention to support cancer surveillance and disease mapping but works with any area-based disease event data.
+It's built with the aim to support cancer surveillance and disease mapping but works with any area-based disease event data.

-Computation is done with integrated nested Laplace approximation (INLA).
+Bayesian computation is done with integrated nested Laplace approximation (INLA).
 We use the amazing package created by the R-INLA team.
 Check out their website and install their package from the [R-INLA website](https://www.r-inla.org/).

 <img src="https://github.com/jdsimkin04/smallareamapp/blob/main/app_demo.gif" width="50%"/>